Breyce/unity_learning_PVZ/README.md

 ## Development Day 6: 2023.10.14

 Today was the first time I encountered a bug within Unity itself.
 The engine couldn't locate one of my game entities.
 After examining the logic and code for about half an hour, I felt that the issue was with the engine itself.
 So, I restarted the engine and successfully found it.
 It felt quite magical because I had a sense of touching some of Unity's underlying compilation and execution logic, even though I didn't see the source code, but I could make some educated guesses.
 I didn't encounter any new challenges in terms of knowledge today, but I did learn something about audio controls and camera controls, which was today's takeaway.

+## Development Day 7: 2023.10.15

+Plants vs. Zombies is over today!
+I only made a very, very basic version, and there are even some minor bugs, but that's okay.
+My goal was simply to learn Unity-related knowledge, and this was just a starting point.
+I didn't delve into all the details of the code logic (of course, during the production, I also carefully adjusted all the parameters to make it look better).

+Looking back on these days of development, there were many things that impacted progress in between.
+However, upon careful reflection, I realized that the real transformation began on the fourth day.
+It was on that day that I no longer found myself completely lost when searching for bugs.
+My familiarity with the logic of attaching scripts to entities within the game engine and my knowledge of C# and object-oriented programming allowed me to gradually study their content by analyzing both the code logic and Unity's parsing logic.
+It was a genuine sense of achievement.
+By the last day, when I was searching for bugs, I could confidently say, "It's the engine that has a bug; let's restart it," and I would find the solution.

+Next, I believe what I want to do is create various types of games, explore different scenarios and settings.
+I hope everything goes smoothly.